tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone2/UseCases/RildoFranco/UseCaseDiagramReviewLog.md

 ## Date: [11/13/2024]

 ---
-Save Region to Clipboard
+Resize Region

 ### General Comments
-- This use case outlines the "Save Region to Clipboard" functionality, where the player can save a selected region into an in-memory clipboard for later use or modification.
+- This use case outlines the "Resize Region" functionality, where the player can change the size of a selected region into.
 The primary actor is the user (player), and there are no secondary actors.

 ---

 ### Specific Comments
-- **Clarity:** The description is clear and effectively conveys the purpose of saving a region to the clipboard.
+- **Clarity:** The description is clear and effectively conveys the purpose of resizing a region.
 - **Actors:** The primary actor is appropriately identified as the user (player).
 The lack of secondary actors is suitable for this scenario.
-- **Functionality:** The use case centers on the action of saving a selected region to an in-memory clipboard, which is well-defined.

 ---

 ### Conclusion
-- **Final Thoughts:**  The use case for "Save Region to Clipboard" is well-explained and clear.
+- **Final Thoughts:**  The use case for "Resize Region" is well-explained and clear.
 It accurately identifies the primary actor and succinctly describes the functionality.
 No additional feedback is needed at this time.